 James Watt Bicentenary Commemoration at Etruria

 James Watt, who developed and produced with his business partner Matthew Boulton, the first efficient rotative steam engine died on 25th August 1819 aged 83.
 A Watt engine was erected at Wedgwood’s Etruria factory in 1784.
-To commemorate his life the Etruria Industrial Museum is organising a series of events.
-The museum includes Shirley’s 1857 Bone & Flint Mill driven by a 1820s Watt pattern rotative beam engine.
+To commemorate his life the Etruria Industrial Museum is presenting a series of events which were well attended and very successful.
+We thank our speakers and supporters.

 Saturday 3rd and Sunday 4th August – Mill in steam from 12.30pm to 4.30pm with the engine starting on the hour. and visit the mill.
 Entry to the mill £4 or £6 to include a guided tour with an emphasis on James Watt.
 Children under 16 accompanied by a paying adult free.